juanorphanos/juanorphanos.github.io/_posts/2018-01-25-ADAuditPolicy.md

 > Best Practice #1: Always use the Advanced Audit Policy settings instead of legacy settings

 > Best Practice #2: Always use the **Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings** policy setting

+## Question 2: Too many categories to choose from, don't know what to select

+A detailed process on what event categories